khoih-prog/TimerInterrupt/README.md

-# Arduino TimerInterrupt Library
+# Arduino TimerInterrupt Library (now included in Arduino Library Manager)

 This library enables you to use Interrupt from Hardware Timers on an Arduino, such as Nano, UNO, Mega, etc.

 Why do we need this Hardware Timer Interrupt?

 Imagine you have a system with a mission-critical function, measuring water level and control the sump pump or doing something much more important.
 You normally use a software timer to poll, or even place the function in loop().
 But what if another function is blocking the loop() or setup().

 So your function might not be executed, and the result would be disastrous.